aruiz-p/netwithalex/content/en/posts/tloc-ext.md

 ## What is TLOC Extension?

 TLOC Extension in Cisco SD-WAN enables a router to use the transport interface of another router as if it were its own.
 This is done by extending the TLOC (Transport Locator) from one router to another through a Layer 2 or Layer 3 connection.
-The physical representation could like like this:
+The physical representation looks like this:

 {{< figure src="/wp-content/uploads/2025/08/tloc-ex-1.png" title="Figure 1" caption="Layer 2 TLOC Extension" >}}